 One graduating HSPH student will be chosen to deliver a brief inspirational speech at the School’s afternoon ceremony.

-Students interested in competing for this honor must submit a word document, no longer than five spoken minutes in length, by Wednesday March 26 to Leah Kane in the Office for Student Affairs (Kresge G-20).
+Students interested in competing for this honor must submit a word document, no longer than five spoken minutes in length, by Wednesday March 26 at 5pm to Leah Kane in the Office for Student Affairs (Kresge G-20).

 Interested students must: